 This May we’re reading Amanda Kolson Hurley’s Radical Suburbs: Experimental Living on the Fringes of the American City.
 The City Lab Senior Editor’s new book challenges the stereotypical view of suburbia by examining the surprisingly radical history of certain suburbs, some of which began as socialist, utopian, and humane projects.
 Hurley highlights the significance of such a discussion stating, “At a time when—it could be reasonably argued—the future of the country hangs on what suburbs do over the next twenty or thirty years, they show that bold social and architectural experimentation is no alien to suburbia.”

-This month’s moderators are Moses Gates and Sara Polsky.
+The discussion was moderated by Moses Gates and Sara Polsky.

 Open to new and returning participants.